-The wheel has a wider side.
+On the Mark1, the wheel has a wider side (asymmetrical wheels).
 This side is oriented towards the holder's arm.
 Lay the wheel with the larger side flat on a table.

 Place the bearing on the wheel.
 Try to push the bearing slightly into the wheel.
 It is enough if the bearing just barely sticks.

-Flip the wheel with the bearing around and press with your hand hard on the wheel's wider side.
-The bearing should pop in and be level with the wheel"s narrower side.
+Flip the wheel with the bearing around and press with your hand hard on the wheel's backside.
+The bearing should pop in and be level with the wheel outer edge.

 - Place the pressing-helper tool onto the bearing and flip the wheel again, so that the pressing helper rests on the table.
 Now you can push again hard onto the wheel, and the bearing should pop completely into the wheel.

-The pressing helper tool has a smaller diameter than the wheel"s inside diameter and should, therefore, be easy to remove.
+The pressing helper tool has a smaller diameter than the wheel's inside diameter.
+Therefore, it should be easy to remove.